rcbell1/wifi/README.md

 # Where do I start?

 I recommend running the `examples/basic.py` script to begin.
 If you understand how this script works, you are ready to write your own.
+To run this script, use `uv run examples/basic.py`.